Girne / Kyrenia

 Kyrenia is home to some fabulous intact beaches

-including Acapulco Beach, Escape Beach, and Alagadi
+Acapulco Beach, Escape Beach, and Alagadi

 Beach.
 Acapulco beach is a very popular tourist beach